blazium-engine/blazium-docs/contributing/development/configuring_an_ide/visual_studio.rst

 - | Run ``scons platform=windows vsproj=yes dev_build=yes`` to generate the solution with debug symbols.
   | The ``vsproj`` parameter signals that you want Visual Studio solution generated.
   | The ``dev_build`` parameter makes sure the debug symbols are included, allowing to e.g. step through code using breakpoints.
-- You can now open the project by double-clicking on the ``godot.sln`` in the project root or by using the **Open a project or solution** option inside of the Visual Studio.
+- You can now open the project by double-clicking on the ``blazium.sln`` in the project root or by using the **Open a project or solution** option inside of the Visual Studio.
 - Use the **Build** top menu to build the project.